miguelmota/solidity-audit-checklist/README.md

 In no particular order:

-- [ ] State is being set first and then tranfers last
+- [ ] State is being set first and then tranfers last.
-- [ ] Protected from reentry attacks
+- [ ] Protected from reentry attacks.
-- [ ] All functions are internal except where explictly required to be public/external
+- [ ] All functions are internal except where explictly required to be public/external.
-- [ ] There are no overflows or underflows
+- [ ] There are no overflows or underflows.
-- [ ] Using the openzeppelin safe math library
+- [ ] Using the openzeppelin safe math library.
-- [ ] Ether or tokens cannot b accidentally sent to the address 0x0
+- [ ] Ether or tokens cannot b accidentally sent to the address `0x0`.
-- [ ] Properly implements the ERC20 interface
+- [ ] Properly implements the ERC20 interface.
-- [ ] Only using modifier if necessary in more than one place
+- [ ] Only using modifier if necessary in more than one place.
-- [ ] All types are being explicitly set e.g. using `uint256` instead of `uint`
+- [ ] All types are being explicitly set e.g. using `uint256` instead of `uint`.
-- [ ] There are no unecessary initalizations in the constructor (remember, default values are set)
+- [ ] There are no unecessary initalizations in the constructor (remember, default values are set).
-- [ ] There is complete test coverage; every smart contract method and every possible type of input is being tested
+- [ ] There is complete test coverage; every smart contract method and every possible type of input is being tested.
-- [ ] Tested all the possible different states that the contract can be in
+- [ ] Tested all the possible different states that the contract can be in.
-- [ ] Ether and token amounts are dealt in wei units
+- [ ] Ether and token amounts are dealt in wei units.
-- [ ] The crowdsale end block/timestamp comes after start block/timestamp
+- [ ] The crowdsale end block/timestamp comes after start block/timestamp.
-- [ ] The crowdsale token exchange/conversion rate is properly set
+- [ ] The crowdsale token exchange/conversion rate is properly set.
-- [ ] The crowdsale soft/hard cap is set
+- [ ] The crowdsale soft/hard cap is set.
-- [ ] The crowdsale min/max contributions allowed is set
+- [ ] The crowdsale min/max contributions allowed is set.
-- [ ] The crowdsale whitelisting functionality is tested
+- [ ] The crowdsale whitelisting functionality is tested.
-- [ ] The crowdsale refund logic is tested
+- [ ] The crowdsale refund logic is tested.
-- [ ] The length of each stage of the crowdsale set (e.g. presale, public sale)
+- [ ] The length of each stage of the crowdsale set (e.g. presale, public sale).
-- [ ] Specified which functions are intented to be controlled by the owner only (e.g. pausing crowdsale, progressing crowdsale stage, enabling distribution of tokens, etc..)
+- [ ] Specified which functions are intented to be controlled by the owner only (e.g. pausing crowdsale, progressing crowdsale stage, enabling distribution of tokens, etc..).
-- [ ] The crowdsale vesting logic is tested
+- [ ] The crowdsale vesting logic is tested.
-- [ ] The imported contracts have been audited
+- [ ] The imported contracts have been audited.
-- [ ] Token transfer statements are wrapped in a `require`?
+- [ ] Token transfer statements are wrapped in a `require`.
 - [ ] Using `require` and `assert` properly.
-Only use `assert` for things that should never happen, typically used to validate state after making changes
+Only use `assert` for things that should never happen, typically used to validate state after making changes.
-- [ ] Using `keccak256` instead of the alias `sha3`
+- [ ] Using `keccak256` instead of the alias `sha3`.
-- [ ] Protected from ERC20 short address attack [more](https://vessenes.com/the-erc20-short-address-attack-explained/)
+- [ ] Protected from ERC20 short address attack. [[?](https://vessenes.com/the-erc20-short-address-attack-explained/)
-- [ ] Using latest stable version of Solidity
+- [ ] Using latest stable version of Solidity]

 <!--